Service terms for pilotage

 SERVICE TERMS AND CONDITIONS FOR PILOTAGE

-The general terms and conditions of pilotage services by Finnpilot Pilotage Ltd for vessel traffic operators as of 1 January 2021.
-The service terms have been updated on 16 January 2023 concerning section 4.1 (division of pilot dispatch areas).
+The general terms and conditions of pilotage services provided by Finnpilot Pilotage Ltd as of 1 September 2023.

 1 PREFACE

-Finnpilot Pilotage Ltd (hereinafter Finnpilot) provides its clients with pilotage services in all Finnish waterways that require pilotage.
-The provision of pilotage services is based on the Pilotage Act which lays down provisions on the obligation to use a pilot, the duties and responsibilities of pilots and the rights and responsibilities of the pilotage company.
+Finnpilot Pilotage Ltd (hereinafter Finnpilot) provides its clients with pilotage services in all compulsory pilotage areas in Finnish waterways.
+The provision of pilotage services is based on the Pilotage Act which stipulates the compulsory use of a pilot, the tasks and responsibilities of pilots as well as the rights and responsibilities of the pilotage company.

 2 APPLICATION AND VALIDITY OF THE SERVICE TERMS AND CONDITIONS

-These service terms and conditions are applicable to pilotage services provided by Finnpilot to ships operating in public fairways defined as compulsory pilotage areas by the Finnish Transport and Communications Agency Traficom (hereinafter Traficom).
-The valid regulation on compulsory pilotage areas and pilot boarding areas is available on Traficom’s website.
+These service terms and conditions are applicable to pilotage services provided by Finnpilot in compulsory pilotage areas specified by the Finnish Transport and Communications Agency Traficom (hereinafter Traficom).
+The valid regulation on compulsory pilotage areas and pilot boarding areas is available from the public Finlex ® online service owned by the Ministry of Justice.

 The valid service terms and conditions are published on Finnpilot’s website.
-These service terms and conditions shall enter into force as of 1st of January 2021.
+These service terms and conditions are valid as of 1 September 2023.
 Finnpilot reserves the right to make changes to these service terms and conditions by announcing it on its website no later than one month prior to the changes entering into force.

 3 APPLICABLE LAW